 There Are Some Negatives to Great Danes As Well

 Now that we know what makes Great Danes great as service dogs, there are some negative aspects to consider as well.
-This can include care cost, lack of space, and the longevity of them as a service dog.
+This can include care cost, lack of space, and the longevity of them as service dogs.

 While none of these are necessarily deal-breakers for most owners, they are some things to consider before you select a certain breed.